globallyunique/agile-requirements-framework/index.md

   - Write analysis documents about the domain in whatever way works and transform them into the use case structure over time, e.g., capture notes about a feature across a series of discussions before trying to organize them into use cases.
 For guidance see [How to Understand Almost Anything: A Practitioner's Guide to Domain Analysis](https://www.amazon.com/How-Understand-Almost-Anything-Practitioners/dp/B0C2RBL5KC) by Markus Voelter.
   - Since we don't know the requirements we build some working, tested features from whatever early user stories we have.
 As we learn what the real requirements are we reverse engineer the use cases from the implementation or user stories.
   - Constantly refactor the use cases as your understanding of the requirements evolves or as needed to make reading the requirements easier.
-  - Review the use cases and the user stories in the work management system together and make appropriate corrections in both.
+  - Review the use cases and the user stories in the work-management system together and make appropriate corrections in both.
 Do this frequently even if you thought you had the use cases at the start of work on a feature.

 ### Store Everything in Git